go-vela/community/proposals/2023/03-04_init-step.md

 <!-- Answer here -->

-yes for server and worker.
-And maybe CLI.
+yes for the go code in Types, Server, Worker, and sdk-go.
+I have not used the CLI so far, but copying the step actions/commands to initstep seems simple enough.

-I need someone familiar eith elm to handle the UI.
+The UI, however, is beyond me at this point.
+I need someone familiar eith elm to handle the UI after all the other components have been merged.

 2. What's the estimated time to completion?